Lochlyn Munro: Career

 Munro's first films include starring roles in two Moment of Truth movies: Stand Against Fear, as a high-school jock who uses his popularity for all the wrong reasons, and Abduction of Innocence, as the boyfriend-turned-kidnapper of a teenage lumber heiress.
 In 1999, Munro played the recurring role of Jack Sheridan during the second season of Charmed.
-He has also appeared on Without a Trace, CSI: Crime Scene Investigation, CSI: Miami and CSI: NY playing three different characters.
+He has also appeared on Without a Trace, CSI: Crime Scene Investigation, CSI: Miami, and CSI: NY playing three different characters.
 He appeared as Peter Musevini, a time traveling patriarch of a genetically-enhanced Nietzschean race, in "Pride Before the Fall", the 100th episode of Andromeda.

-He has collaborated multiple times with the Wayans family, starring in four of the films (Scary Movie, White Chicks, Little Man, and Dance Flick).
+He has collaborated multiple times with the Wayans family, starring in five of their films (Scary Movie, White Chicks, Little Man, Dance Flick, and Scary Movie (2026).

 In 2017, Munro began playing the recurring role of Hal Cooper on The CW teen drama Riverdale.

 In 2022, Munro played the recurring character Detective Larry Fitzgibbon on the DC comics series Peacemaker.

 Personal life

-He splits his time between Vancouver and Los Angeles.
+Munro splits his time between Vancouver and Los Angeles.